Almah (band)

-Almah is a Brazilian power metal band.
+Almah was a Brazilian power metal band.
 Initially established in 2006 as a side project of former Angra singer Edu Falaschi, the band has released five albums and has turned from a solo-project into a band with regular activities.
 Almah plays internationally since 2008 and was featured in festivals such as Rock in Rio (2013) and ProgPower USA (015), among others.

 Band name

 Edu Falaschi stated that he was looking for a band name that was easy to remember and pronounce in all languages.
 In Portuguese and Spanish, Alma means "soul".
 He discovered that in Hebrew, Almah (עלמה), with an "h", means virgin and purity.
 He also stated that many religious people say what it means is the opposite.
 "I decided to talk about human feelings in a whole album - and human feelings can be good and bad – like liberty like love ore we can feel like freedom we can feel envy and greed – bad feelings.
 That's how I decided to write about human feelings.